Calcoph/hexpat-lsp/README.md

 4. Compile  using `cargo build --release`
 5. Take the binary at `target/release` (will be called __hexpat-language-server__ or __hexpat-language-server.exe__)
 6. Move it somewhere in $PATH
+7. If using linux, you might need to give it execution permission `sudo chmod u+x <<path to executable>>/hexpat-language-server`
+8. To check that it is installed correctly, run the program from the terminal `hexpat-language-server`.
+If you don't see `hexpat-language-server vX.X.X`, it is not installed correctly.

 ## Extension guide
 Available editors: